-I am Professor of Mathematical Biology at The University of Sheffield and member of the mathematical biology group there.
+I am Professor of Mathematical Biology at The University of Sheffield, Subject Group Head for mathematics and statistics, and head of the Mathematical and Statistical Modelling research cluster.
 My research is at the interface of ecology and mathematics, principally focused on animal movement and space use.
 Underlying it all are a few fundamental questions:

 How do complex systems of animal movements and interactions give rise to emergent population-level patterns?